Ticket machine: Enforcement

 In many countries where trains and urban transport tickets operate largely on the honor system (with enforcement by roving inspectors or conductors), there are also machines in stations (or in vehicles) for validating tickets.
 This is for the situation where one buys a ticket in advance and decides to use it later.
 Usually, the ticket is time-stamped to determine its validity period.
 A common problem is forgetting to validate and then being fined as if one had no ticket at all.
 Such machines are generally not used in the United States.
 Nearly all American mass transit networks operating on the honor system expect their users to buy tickets immediately before use; regular riders can avoid that inconvenience by buying period passes in advance (often from the same machines that sell daily or one-time tickets).
-Recently, however, a handful of regional rail systems like Metrolink have adopted the use of validation machines for at least some ticket types.
+Recently, however, a handful of commuter rail systems like Metrolink have adopted the use of validation machines for at least some ticket types.

 Issues

 Ticket machines that are out of service or accept 'exact change only' result in losses for transport providers.
-Ticket machines on trams in Melbourne, for example, often run out of change when passengers use a higher ratio of $2 and 50c coins, depleting the ticket machine of smaller coin denominations (10c, 20c).

 Applications

-Ticket machines are also often used for amusement parks, cinemas (in those cases sometimes called ticketing kiosks), car parking (see pay and display), as well as those that issue free tickets — for example, those for virtual queueing.
+Ticket machines are also often used for amusement parks, cinemas (in those cases sometimes called ticketing kiosks), car parking (see pay and display), as well as those that issue free tickets—for example, those for virtual queueing.

 Japan uses ticket machines in restaurants, cafes and other establishments.
 Customers select an item on the machine, insert money into the machine then receive a voucher that can be exchanged for their order, unlike a vending machine where the customer would receive their item.
 Some ticket machines are standalone machines while other versions of the machine are located at the counter.